 Red Flag Indicators About Senders or Recipients have been established regarding the profile and unusual behavior of the sender or recipient of illegal transactions.
 Here are some of these red indicators;

 To create separate accounts under different names to circumvent the restrictions on trading or withdrawal limits imposed by VASPs.

 Transactions initiated from untrusted IP addresses, IP addresses from sanctioned jurisdictions, or IP addresses previously marked as suspicious.

 Frequent attempts to open an account within the same VASP from the same IP address.

 Regarding merchants / corporate users, Internet domain registrations are different from the organization's jurisdiction or jurisdiction, with an inefficient process for domain registration.

-During the CDD process, irregularities observed: Missing or insufficient KYC information or a client denies requests for KYC documents or questions regarding funding sources.
+During the CDD process, irregularities were observed: Missing or insufficient KYC information or a client denying requests for KYC documents, or questions regarding funding sources.

 Do not know or provide false information about the sender/recipient, transaction, source of funds, or relationship with the counterparty.

 The client provided forged documents or edited photos and/or ID documents as part of the recruitment process.